SBLANG/easy-to-give-then-receive/README.md

 Our research shows the need to bring AI to the community to address SDG priorities.
 A real-life example is:

->In line with the United Nations Integrated Geospatial Information Framework (UN&#45;IGIF), South Africa is adopting the framework (Letsosa and Muthumini, 2023) for SDI&#44; which opens opportunities for further intra&#44; and inter governmental relations&#44; and partnerships.
-Key to its success&#44; is the recognition of a bottom-up approach to ensure that local inputs are duly acknowledged a move away from the present day issues evident in the DALRRD SALGA committee proceedings (Mandela, 2024).
+>In line with the United Nations Integrated Geospatial Information Framework (UN-IGIF), South Africa is adopting the framework (Letsosa and Muthumini, 2023) for SDI, which opens opportunities for further intra, and inter governmental relations, and partnerships.
+Key to its success, is the recognition of a bottom-up approach to ensure that local inputs are duly acknowledged a move away from the present day issues evident in the DALRRD SALGA committee proceedings (Mandela, 2024).
 The literature highlighted the potential of the bottom-up approach to accomplishing the extended SDI definition, in the case of community- based adaptation (CBA), a multiscale governance approach to address flood risk through empowering communities towards urban transformation of informal settlements in Cape Town (Fox, Ziervogel and Scheba, 2023).
 Informal settlement residents developed a strategy of reblocking dwellings to address poor living conditions, resulting in the City of Cape Town officially adopting it into policy, following advocacy by the Informal Settlement Network (ISN) (Fox, Ziervogel and Scheba, 2023).

+Furthermore, our finding highlighted various **weaknesses in addressing needs with current systems and datasets**:

+- data formats were not standardized across systems and were incompatible;
+- data needed to be sourced from numerous sources including successful and failed registration on account of lack of academic institution license or proprietary software license required, for example commercial licenses needed to obtain authoritative datasets, albeit data from public providers;
+- metadata was omitted and locating data specifications was problematics;
+- numerous services were no longer available online on account of changes in government vendors;
+- online geo-processing failed while local machine geo- processing was time-consuming, for example the distance matrix for Western Cape (proximity of people to education and health services) completed execution after 28 hours;
+- and literature analysis could not be repeated to obtain identical results.

-If you&#39;re interested in the deeply detailed research motivating our project&#44; we&#39;ve included a link to our paper at the end of the page under [Research](#Research).
+If you're interested in the deeply detailed research motivating our project, we've included a link to our paper at the end of the page under [Research](#Research).

 ## Technology implementation
 ### IBM watsonx™ product(s) used
-- [watsonx Assistant™](https://cloud.ibm.com/catalog/services/watsonx-assistant) - the primary way to interact with the solution is through the web chat interface or the telephone number&#46; The assistant is configured to utilize [flan-t5-xl-3b](https://dataplatform.cloud.ibm.com/wx/samples/models/google/flan-t5-xl?context=wx?context=wx&audience=wdp).
-Read more in the research paper [Scaling Instruction-Finetuned Language Models](https://arxiv.org/abs/2210.11416)&#46; It&#39;s also responsible for keeping the conversation log per session&#44; for a limited time&#44; and excludes PII&#46; Conversation data analytics are currently collected and viewable in watsonX Assistant&#46;
+- [watsonx Assistant™](https://cloud.ibm.com/catalog/services/watsonx-assistant) - the primary way to interact with the solution is through the web chat interface or the telephone number.
+The assistant is configured to utilize [flan-t5-xl-3b](https://dataplatform.cloud.ibm.com/wx/samples/models/google/flan-t5-xl?context=wx?context=wx&audience=wdp).
+Read more in the research paper [Scaling Instruction-Finetuned Language Models](https://arxiv.org/abs/2210.11416).
+It's also responsible for keeping the conversation log per session, for a limited time, and excludes PII.
+Conversation data analytics are currently collected and viewable in watsonX Assistant.

-- [watsonx.governance™](https://www.ibm.com/products/watsonx-governance) &#45; is presently configured for the conversational assistant AI use case&#44; which is in the development phase&#46;
+- [watsonx.governance™](https://www.ibm.com/products/watsonx-governance) - is presently configured for the conversational assistant AI use case, which is in the development phase.

 ### Solution architecture